redis/docs/content/operate/kubernetes/reference/redis_enterprise_active_active_database_api.md

         <td>redisVersion</td>
         <td>string</td>
         <td>
           Redis OSS version.
 Version can be specified via <major.minor> prefix, or via channels - for existing databases - Upgrade Redis OSS version.
 For new databases - the version which the database will be created with.
 If set to 'major' - will always upgrade to the most recent major Redis version.
 If set to 'latest' - will always upgrade to the most recent Redis version.
 Depends on 'redisUpgradePolicy' - if you want to set the value to 'latest' for some databases, you must set redisUpgradePolicy on the cluster before.
 Possible values are 'major' or 'latest' When using upgrade - make sure to backup the database before.
-This value is used only for database type 'redis'<br/>
+This value is used only for database type 'redis'.
+Note - Specifying Redis version is currently not supported for Active-Active database.<br/>
         </td>
         <td>false</td>
       </tr><tr>